Head to Head Contrast: Dionics (OTCMKTS:DION) and BrightView (NYSE:BV)

 BrightView Holdings, Inc., through its subsidiaries, provides commercial landscaping services in the United States.
 It operates through two segments, Maintenance Services and Development Services.
 The Maintenance Services segment delivers a suite of recurring commercial landscaping services, including mowing, gardening, mulching and snow removal, water management, irrigation maintenance, tree care, golf course maintenance, and specialty turf maintenance.
 Its customers' properties include corporate and commercial properties, homeowners associations, public parks, hotels and resorts, hospitals and other healthcare facilities, educational institutions, restaurants and retail, and golf courses.
 This segment's customer base includes approximately 13,000 office parks and corporate campuses, 8,000 residential communities, and 450 educational institutions.
 The Development Services segment offers landscape architecture and development services for new facilities and redesign projects.
 Its services include project design and management services, landscape architecture and installation, irrigation installation, tree moving and installation, pool and water features, sports field, and other services.
 BrightView Holdings, Inc. also operates as official field consultant to various league baseball.
 The company was founded in 1939 and is headquartered in Blue Bell, Pennsylvania.

-Receive News & Ratings for BrightView Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for BrightView and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Dionics Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Dionics and related companies with MarketBeat.com's FREE daily email newsletter.